thisisamor/blog_backup/source/_posts/000-Test-Wrap-Up.md

 Apart from the fact that Jekyll has a larger community, they seem pretty similar to me in terms of using their commands (eg: `jekyll build`, `jekyll deploy`, `jekyll-ftp`, etc).

 #### Programming Languages and Frameworks

+<small style="opacity: 0.7; font-style: italic">"Hey gpt, what web development languages do hexo and Jekyll use?
+And also, give me a brief introduction on other popular languages." </small>

 Hexo is built with the Node.js runtime environment.